 When talking about daily rewards, I can’t help but come back to one of my favorite topics, the gachas.
 There’s nothing quite like the temptation of a random chance to gain something rare and precious with the low effort of returning to a game.

 Our data proves my point.
-36% of the games in the U.S. top 100 grossing have gacha elements in their daily rewards, whereas only 21% of the games outside top 100 grossing have this feature.
+36% of the U.S. top 100 grossing games have gacha elements in their daily rewards, whereas only 21% of the games outside the top 100 grossing have this feature.
 This is something that Nintendo could also take advantage of the gacha excitement in their daily rewards to reel the players back in.

 #4 Event-bound versions of characters are pure gold

 Let’s face it: Fire Emblem characters are attractive to a lot of the players.
 There’s even an amusing video that gives the game Tinder-like properties.
-While some heroes are focused on in the gacha pool during specific weeks and that already is an incentive for the players to keep on spinning it, the developers could make use of this attraction towards certain characters (Niles and Tharja have a special place in my heart ;)).
+While some heroes are focused on in the gacha pool during specific weeks, which already is an incentive for the players to keep on spinning it, the developers could use this attraction towards certain characters (Niles and Tharja have a special place in my heart ;)).
 For instance, during Valentine’s, the characters could be dressed in themed clothes and offer the player virtual sweets.
 For a limited time, they could be yours!

 #5 Guild mechanics increase collaboration and social responsibilities

-Players sitting around the figurative round table and fighting for a common cause is sure to raise commitment towards a game.
-In addition, because of the positive synergies with other social features, they open up a lot of possibilities to expand a game’s features and universe.
+Players sitting around the figurative round table and fighting for a common cause can raise commitment towards a game.
+Also, because of the positive synergies with other social features, they open up many possibilities to expand a game’s features and the universe.

 Here’s some more data to prove my claims.
-Guild mechanics have been a steady compass among the U.S. top 100 grossing games, which proves that they do have an impact on the game’s success.
+Guild mechanics have been a steady compass among the U.S. top 100 grossing games, which proves that they do impact the game’s success.

-In this blog post I’ve discussed about a few actionable options Nintendo has for increasing Fire Emblem: Heroes’s sustainable rank potential.
-As our algorithm suggested, these features would have the highest impacts, which makes them the key features to focus on as fast as possible during the next updates.
+In this blog post, I’ve discussed a few actionable options Nintendo has for increasing Fire Emblem: Heroes’ sustainable rank potential.
+As our algorithm suggested, these features would have the highest impacts, making them the key features to focus on as fast as possible during the next updates.